PaulRitsche/DeepACSA/docs/source/installation.rst

 Download the DeepACSA executable
 ---------------------------------

-1. Got to the Zenodo webpage containing the DeepACSA executable, the pre-trained models and the example files using this `link <>`_.
+1. Got to the Zenodo webpage containing the DeepACSA executable, the pre-trained models and the example files using this `link <https://zenodo.org/record/8007009>`_.
-2. Download the DeepACSA_example.zip
+2. Download the DeepACSA_example.7z
 3. Find the DeepACSA.exe Executable in the DeepACSA_example/executable folder.
-4. Create a specified DeepACSA directory and put the DeepACSA.exe, the model files and the example file in seperate subfolders (for example "Executable", "Models" and "Example").
-Moreover, unpack the DeepACSA_example.zip file.
+4. Create a specified DeepACSA directory and put the deep_acsa_gui.exe, the model files and the example file in seperate subfolders (for example "Executable", "Models" and "Example").
+Moreover, unpack the DeepACSA_example.7z file.
 5. Open the DeepACSA GUI by double clicking the DeepACSA.exe file and start with the testing procedure to check that everything works properly.

 Install DeepACSA via Github